This project was a competition winner and was exhibited in Leica Headquarters in Wetlzar, Germany.

 MYCRO. is a public outdoor microscope designed for the urban arena.
 Aiming to introduce the microcosmos to young children and empowering them to explore the world around them.

 I wanted to create an opportunity for children from a younger age to explore any subject of their choosing, and most importantly, at high-quality magnification and focus.
 I imagined a public microscope as part of a playground, outdoor, and in every neighborhood.
 Available to any child who wanted to pick up a leaf or a stone and understand the world inside it.

 Year 03 | Folkwang UDK

 Process: 14 weeks.

 object and allow viewing of larger objects.
-Most importantly this style microscope protects the lenses from collision with the specimen, because all moving parts are beneath the specimen viewing table.
+Most importantly, this microscope style protects the lenses from a collision with the specimen because all moving parts are beneath the specimen viewing table.

-This fully functioning inverted reflected light microscope is powered by a solar panel which provide energy to a led for a balanced and clear view offering spectacular optical quality.
-The viewer can expect brilliantly detailed images with razor sharp contrast.
+This fully functioning inverted reflected light microscope is powered by a solar panel which provides energy to a led for a balanced and clear view offering spectacular optical quality.
+The viewer can expect brilliantly detailed images with razor-sharp contrast.
 The long lifetime led keeps maintenance to a minimum.
-The design is compact with no protruding parts so as to offer maximum playground safety.
-The microscopes stage surface is made of a hard ceramic that makes the stage resistant, even under the most rigorous play.
-As an alternative to the standard knobs Leica uses Ergosheet rubber to provide a comfortable and secure grip for the focus and magnification drives for even the smallest of hands.
+The design is compact with no protruding parts to offer maximum playground safety.
+The microscopes stage surface is made of a hard ceramic that makes the stage resistant, even under rigorous play.
+As an alternative to the standard knobs, Leica uses Ergosheet rubber to provide a comfortable and secure grip for the focus and magnification drives for even the smallest of hands.